There are many reasons why you may miss your period or it may stop. Most of the time it is temporary and nothing to worry about.

 If you're stressed, your menstrual cycle can:

 Try to avoid becoming stressed by making sure you have time to relax.
-Regular exercise can help you relax.
-Breathing exercises can also help.
+Physical activity and breathing exercises can help you relax.

 If you're finding it hard to cope with stress, cognitive behavioural therapy (CBT) may help.
 CBT is a talking therapy that can help you manage your problems by changing the way you think and act.

-Excessive or sudden weight loss can cause your periods to stop.
-Severely restricting the amount of calories you eat stops the production of hormones needed for ovulation.
+Losing a lot of weight suddenly can cause your periods to stop.
+Severely restricting the amount of calories you eat stops your body from producing the hormones it needs for ovulation.

-If your weight loss is caused by an eating disorder, they may refer you to an eating disorder specialist.
+- an eating disorder specialist if your weight loss is caused by an eating disorder

 Doing too much exercise

-Intense physical activity can place stress on your body.
+Intense exercise can put stress on your body.
 This can affect the hormones responsible for your periods.
 Losing too much body fat through intense exercise can stop you ovulating.

-You'll be advised to reduce your level of activity if excessive exercise has caused your periods to stop.
+You'll be advised to reduce your level of activity if too much exercise has caused your periods to stop.

 These include: